voidfnc/voidfnc_prompts/README.md

 ### 1. 🦾 voidBeastMode (v1.0) — First Release

-**voidBeastMode** is our flagship agent workflow prompt for robust, autonomous problem-solving.
+**voidBeastMode** is our first agent workflow prompt for robust, autonomous problem-solving.
 Inspired by [Beast Mode by burkeholland](https://gist.github.com/burkeholland) 🐲, voidBeastMode is designed for agents that never quit until the task is thoroughly solved and every box is checked.
+Special modes added and triggers for Deep Research (Planning/Sourcing), Analyzer (Refactors/Security Audit/Optimizations), and Checkpointing / Memory mode for project saving and documentation.

 #### Key Features